HaaseLab/PICB/README.md

 myClusters <- PICBbuild(myAlignments, REFERENCE.GENOME = mygenome, LIBRARY.SIZE = 12799826)$clusters
 ```

-Possibilities of verifying the resulting piRNA clusters are described in [paper]().
+Possibilities of verifying the resulting piRNA clusters are described in the [paper]().
 We note that ranking piRNA clusters is essential for proper interpretation.

 > 💡 Keep in mind that you just run a demo.
 These are not representative clusters!
 Though you can apply these steps to your organism of choice and sequencing data.
 Have fun with piCB and your piRNA clusters!